kellykeene/node-express-typescript-orders/readme.md

 3. Submit an order that contains no quantities of products that the inventory can support (inventory is out/empty)
 4. Submit an order prior to populating the inventory
 5. Restock the inventory
-6. Restock the insifficient inventory after trying to submit an order (deferred orders should go out)
+6. Restock the insufficient inventory when deferred orders exist

 #### Edge cases
-1. Attempt to order a product that has a weight larger than the max of 1.8kg
+1. Submit an order that contains a product with weight larger than the max 1.8kg
-2. Attempt to submit an order with no products
+2. Submit an order with no requested products
-3.

 ### Improvements (for production)
+- Security: Lockdown the API endpoints using JWT or OAuth etc
+- Add/Configure CORS: cors npm package
+- Improve upon unit testing, practice TDD
+- Create a more consistent reporting system.
+For example, report back useful information to the API callers.
+- Improve error handling, perhaps using try/catch blocks where data validation is challenging (for example, incoming request body that is suppose to map to a type).
+- Replace console.logs with server-side logging that can be ingested by various tools for monitoring
-Javascript naming conventions for function and variable/property names OpenAPI - Swagger docs
+- Adhere to javascript naming conventions for the property names within the interfaces.
+- Look for an opportunity to combine the products store with the inventory store via the interfaces/extensibility/inheritance
-Package disbursement algorithm (greedy algorithm) to use the least number of packages for an Order by splitting the items into packages that weigh as close to 1.8kg as possible.
+- Rewrite the createShipments logic to try using the least number of shipments for an Order by distributing the products within each shipment by the weights that add up as close to 1.8kg as possible first.
+I think this would be a greedy algorithm.
-Error handling
-Logging
-Database
-Tests - Practice using TDD
-JWT or OAuth security, CORS, input validation (zero-ZOD), file uploads, API browser, OpenAPI spec generator, prettier, eslint, typescript lint
-OpenAPI Design-first approach

-Add security: JWT or OAuth etc
-Add CORS Support: cors npm package
-Better project organization: Create a seperate file for each endpoint, organized by domain

-Advantages/Disadvantages of using Express?
-Typescript?
-NodeJs/Python?

-Study coding conventions for NodeJs APIs
+- Introduce a design-first module that allows us to maintain an OpenAPI spec and generate code from it.
+- Add support for Swagger API docs
+- Use a database instead of in-memory stores
+- Separate some of the tasks into their own functions.
+For example, possibly use events to know when to try sending deferred orders after a restock.
+There are too many things happening in one function right now.